lukehuang/finnmath/README.md

 * Matrix decomposition, reduction or factorization
 * Polynomials

-finnMath is written in Java and uses Maven as its build automation tool so it should interoperate seamlessly with other JVM technologies.
+finnMath is mainly written in Java and uses Maven as its build automation tool so it should interoperate seamlessly with other JVM technologies.
 Dependencies are big-math, Guava, Commons Lang and SLF4J and for tests AssertJ and JUnit.

 ## Implementation details
 * Java 8 (finnmath-core) and Kotlin 1.1 (finnmath-kotlin)
+* Operator extensions for Kotlin (separate JAR)
 * All types are immutable.
 * The matrices are based on ImmutableTable from Guava.
 * The vectors are based on ImmutableMap from Guava.